-Even if your work experience and education are top-notch, a poorly written cover letter will create an impression of hastiness and carelessness, which makes the chances of you getting an interview slim to none.
+Even if your work experience and education are top-notch, a poorly written cover letter will create the impression of hastiness and carelessness, which lowers your chances of being called for an interview.

-For example, you can state: "I am an expert at Adobe Illustrator, HTML, and CSS."
+For example, you can state: "I am highly skilled at using Adobe Illustrator, HTML, and CSS."

 7. Personal Characteristics

 Don't forget about the personal qualities that an employer may expect from you.